datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    with adequate resources, but just as users workstations/laptops (``$HOME``), it is not concerned with data hosting.

+One aspect of the problem are disk-space unaware computing workflows.
+Researchers make and keep numerous copies of data in their home directory and perform computationally expensive analyses on the headnode of a compute cluster because they don't know better, and/or want to do it in the easiest way possible.
+A general change for the better can be achieved by imposing sensible limitations and restrictions on what can be done at which scale:
-Data from the RIA store (``$DATA``) is accessible for researchers for exploration and computation, but the scale of the operations they want to perform can require different approaches.
+Data from the RIA store (``$DATA``) is accessible to researchers for exploration and computation, but the scale of the operations they want to perform can require different approaches.
-On their own machines or ``$HOME`` directories on the cluster (``$HOME``), researchers are free to do whatever they want as long as it is within the limits of their machines or their user accounts.
-On the clusters head node, with 100GB storage per person, researchers can explore data from the store (``$DATA``), test and develop code, or visualize results, but they can not create complete dataset copies or afford to keep an excess of unused data around.
+In their ``$HOME``, researchers are free to do whatever they want as long as it is within the limits of their machines or their user accounts (100GB).
+Thus, researchers can explore data, test and develop code, or visualize results, but they can not create complete dataset copies or afford to keep an excess of unused data around.
-Only the cluster's compute nodes (``$COMPUTE``) have the necessary hardware requirements for expensive computations, and can also pull from ``$DATA``.
+Only ``$COMPUTE`` has the necessary hardware requirements for expensive computations.
 Thus, within ``$HOME``, researchers are free to explore data from ``$DATA`` as they wish, but scaling requires them to use ``$COMPUTE``.
 By using a job scheduler, compute jobs of multiple researchers are distributed fairly across